Azure/azure-openapi-validator/docs/rules.md

 Please refer to [parameter-description-required.md](./parameter-description-required.md) for details.

+### RequiredApiVersionParameter

+This rule applies when the 'api-version' parameter is missing in any operations.

+Please refer to [required-api-version-parameter.md](./required-api-version-parameter.md) for details.

 ### RequiredPropertiesMustExist

 Any properties that are specified as required must actually exist.
 This rule makes sure that all property names in the `required` array are actually properties on a schema.